Ensiss/LoadBox/README.md

     cellColor: "#000000", // Color of an alive cell
     deadColor: "#FFFFFF", // Color of a dead cell
     gridColor: "#000000", // Color of the grid.
 The grid is not drawn if this is not defined
+    gridThickness: 0, // Thickness of the grid lines
     patterns: [ // Array of patterns used to create a scene ["glider",
     " o",